+49 (0) 228 73-4167

 Friedrich-Wilhelms Universität Bonn in 1997.
 The topic of his thesis

 was controlling a manipulator by neural networks.
+Since 1997 Dr.

 lecturer) at the Department of Computer Science at the University of

 University of Bonn - the Autonomous Intelligent Systems Group.

 His research interests include neural computation, artificial life systems, nonlinear dynamical systems and cognitive architectures for robot control.